 In partnership with the Iganga District Health Office, UVP identifies communities that fall into the lowest quartile in sanitation and access to clean water in the district.
 We use this as our proxy for the most underserved villages and continue to expand each year in the 70 identified villages.
 We work in a village for three years, building relationships, strengthening connections to existing infrastructure, and providing education that prioritizes prevention over treatment.
-Core program areas include HIV/STIs, malaria, WASH, and sexual reproductive health.
+Core program areas include HIV/STIs, malaria, WASH, reproductive health, and obstetric fistula.

 Strengthening Connections to Infrastructure